 Modified, missing, or replaced CDSLs are logged by default in the /var/adm/cdsl_check_list file.
-Refer to System Administration for information on how to recreate missing or broken CDSLs.
-Refer to the cdslinvchk(8) reference page for more information about the utility.
+See the System Administration manual for information on how to recreate missing or broken CDSLs.
+See cdslinvchk(8) for more information.

 6. Update the system firmware.